VictoriaVVei/EnrichCulture/Specification.md

  <img src="wireframe/Sign-up.jpg" alt="Sign-up" width="450">

 * **Diversity:** This page hosts all public posts, and users have the option to utilize a feature on the left to filter and view posts based on their preferences.
 Additionally, users can employ the 'Like' feature to add posts to their favorite list.
+If the user did not log in or sign up to their account, they can still see and click on the like button but there will be a window to let them log in or sign up.

  <img src="wireframe/Diversity.jpg" alt="Diversity" width="450">